python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0a_preliminaries.md

 ## Configuration
+These instructions assume you are workin in a Linux operatiting system (OS).

 - Create a folder for yourself with your name (and no spaces) on the Desktop.
 - In VSCode, open the folder that you created.